metova/swift-style-guide/README.md

 }
 ```

-*Rationale: This is more compact, and passing closure arguments into to methods that expect closures should feel perfectly natural in Swift.*
+*Rationale: This is more compact, and passing closure arguments into methods that expect closures should feel perfectly natural in Swift.*

 ---